Mikhail-Izioumtchenko/imatest/README.md

 ` ./imatest.sh  now --test imatest.yaml --seed N --verbose 0 --nodry-run` 2>&1 | tee somelogfile

-* for log mining there is `logmine.sh` which is very crude atm.
-In any case the logs are somelogfile, the file mentioned in the 'See also' line of the script output, mysqld error.log, Linux logfiles if it comes to that.
+* for log mining there is posttest.sh which is a bit crude.
 * to try to reproduce a problem rerun the test with the same `--seed`.
 If --seed was not supplied it can be found in the test run output.
+* see also testright.sh

 FAQ: